SiliconLabs/platform_applications/README.md

 - Simple Cryotimer Example
 - Periodic and One-Shot Sleeptimer Examples for Series 0, 1, and 2
 - EFR32 Series 2 SPI Flash Read Bandwidth Test
+- Guitar and ukulele tuner for the SLSTK3701A

 ## Documentation ##